modeling-computation/covid-19_outbreak/README.md

 This is the code used in

-'Outbreak detection of COVID-19 epidemic: Machine Learning approach'
+'Detection of COVID-19 epidemic outbreak using machine learning'

 Giphil Cho, Jeong Rye Park, Yongin Choi, Hyeonjeong Ahn, and Hyojung Lee